 *Wool/harsh fabrics that don't breath well.
 Fabrics are constantly in contact with your child's skin.
 Make sure they are cotton, organic cotton and bamboo are wonderful and there are so many more options for organic children's clothing now.
 Yes, they are more expensive, but consider buying less clothes and getting quality.

 *Laundry detergent - skip the scented, harsh detergent and go with a mild, unscented one instead.
-Even Costco now carries eco-friendly, unscented detergents, or you can try some like Seventh Generation, or if you are really ambitious, make your own!
+Even Costco now carries eco-friendly, unscented detergents, or you can try some like Seventh Generation, Branch Basics, or if you are really ambitious, make your own!

 *Cigarette smoke, perfume or synthetic air fresheners or candles - keep your air clean!